davebland/the-s3-log-analyser/README.md

 Interactive Frontend Development Milestone Project for Code Institute.

 A web application to retrieve two common types of log files stored in Amazon's Web Services (AWS) object storage system (S3).
-The data is access records for an S3 bucket or CloudFront distribution and the app visualises it for the user as charts & tables.
+The data contained in the log files is access records for an S3 bucket or CloudFront distribution and the app visualises it for the user as charts & tables.

 ## Demo